cuhksam/emnlp2019.github.io/scripts/README.md

     - `data/app/sessions-import-with-names.csv`
     - `data/app/authors-import-with-names.csv`

-10. Upload the above two files into the "Schedule" and "Authors" sections of the app respectively.
+10. Upload the above two files into the "Full Schedule" and "All Authors" sections of the app respectively.

 11. Make sure the "Schedule" section in the app is disabled.
-Add "Sessions & Events", "All Presentations", "Tutorials", and "Workshops" tracks as menu items.
+Add "Conference Sessions", "Main Papers & Posters", "Tutorials", and "Workshops" tracks as menu items.

+12. Reorder the "All Authors" item by selecting "Quick Reorder" and choosing "By Last Word (A -> Z)".